Rajpratik71/linux-manPages/grotty.md

        /usr/share/groff/1.22.3/tmac/tty-char.tmac
               Additional kludgy character definitions for use with grotty.

        Note that on EBCDIC hosts, only files for the cp1047 device is installed.

 BUGS
        grotty is intended only for simple documents.

        There is no support for fractional horizontal or vertical motions.

        There is no support for \D commands other than horizontal and vertical lines.

        Characters above the first line (i.e. with a vertical position of 0) cannot be printed.

-       Color  handling is different compared to grops(1).  \M doesn't set the fill color for closed graphic objects (which  grotty  doesn't  support anyway)  but  changes  the  background  color  of  the character cell, affecting all subsequent operations.
+       Color handling is different compared to grops(1).  \M doesn't set the fill color for closed graphic objects (which grotty doesn't support anyway) but changes the background color of the char‐ acter cell, affecting all subsequent operations.

 SEE ALSO
-       groff(1), troff(1), groff_out(5), groff_font(5), groff_char(7), ul(1),
-       more(1), man(1), less(1)
+       groff(1), troff(1), groff_out(5), groff_font(5), groff_char(7), ul(1), more(1), man(1), less(1)

 COPYING
        Copyright © 1989-2014 Free Software Foundation, Inc.

        Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.

-       Permission is granted to copy and distribute modified versions of this manual under the conditions for verbatim copying,  provided  that  the entire resulting derived work is distributed under the terms of a per‐ mission notice identical to this one.
+       Permission is granted to copy and distribute modified versions of this manual under the conditions for verbatim copying, provided that the entire resulting derived work is  distributed  under the terms of a permission notice identical to this one.

-       Permission is granted to copy and distribute translations of this man‐ ual  into  another  language,  under the above conditions for modified versions, except that this permission notice may be included in trans‐ lations  approved  by  the  Free Software Foundation instead of in the original English.
+       Permission  is  granted  to  copy and distribute translations of this manual into another language, under the above conditions for modified versions, except that this permission notice may be included in translations approved by the Free Software Foundation instead of in the original English.

 Groff Version 1.22.3                                                                       10 February 2018                                                                                  GROTTY(1)